zmanda/libzcloud/docs/introduction.rst

 in the pattern is only meant to simplify the parsing of the pattern by the store;
 programs using libzcloud might only substitute, say, a number.

-Besides the store, implementations of libzcloud should also provide an implementation of addresses.
-Special handling of address templates is not required, but might prove useful (e.g. keeping track of there the different parts of the address begin and end).
+Besides the store, implementations of libzcloud stores may provide their own implementation of address templates.
+This might prove useful (e.g. keeping track of there the different parts of the address begin and end).

 Independent of particular stores are the download consumer, upload producer,